Thomasjkeel/Trip_Purpose_Classification/Data/README.md

 **MTL Trajet** – a travel survey conducted by researchers at the Transportation Research for Integrated Planning (TRIP) lab, Concordia University (Patterson & Fitzsimmons, 2017a) parts of which are accessible from the Montreal Open Data Portal (see Data Location).

 ### Spatial data:
 *Note: all geographically-referenced data were re-projected into the Statistics Canada Lambert (or NAD83)*
 **Canada's Dissemination Areas (2016)** – smallest standard geographic area available on the 2016 Canadian census
 **Canada's census subdivision boundary areas (2011)** –

-### supplementary data for analysis:
+### Supplementary data for analysis:
 **Montreal Land Use** – from the Service de l'urbanisme et de la mobilité

 **Points of Interest** –